MiRO92/uYou-for-YouTube/README.md

 ### AltStore

+* Download the ZIP file from the link above.

-* Download the IPA file from the link above and copy it to your phone, using iCloud Drive, Airdrop, or any other method.
+* Extract the IPA file from the ZIP file and copy it to your phone, using iCloud Drive, Airdrop, or any other method.

 * Download and install AltServer from [here](https://altstore.io)